CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 - Iconic boardwalks in Los Angeles

-- Secluded coves and tide pools throughout
+- Secluded coves, tide pools, and hidden gems throughout

 Few states offer that kind of variety.

-Final Thoughts on California’s Best Beaches
+Final Thoughts on CA’s Best Beaches

-If you’re planning a California getaway, consider building your itinerary around the shoreline.
+So, if you’re planning a California getaway, consider building your itinerary around the shoreline.
 After all, some of the very best memories are made with sandy toes and salty air.

 And if you ask me?
 There’s no such thing as too many beach days.